Brown-BIOL2430-S04-Fall2015/syllabus/syllabus.md

 ### September 11 - The practice of working with data and the landscape of scientific publishing

 Reading: Murray - chapters 1, 2
+Assignment: In the next couple days, use the issue tracker to submit a visualization or two that you particularly like.

 Intro to class, description of final projects